hyeontaek/kaleido/README.md

 ## Basic usage

 ### Initialization

-* On Machine A:
+* On Machine A,
 > $ mkdir /home/USER/sync<br/>
 > $ cd /home/USER/sync<br/>
 > $ kaleido init<br/>

-* On Machine B, C, ... (new machines can be added later):
+* On Machine B, C, ... (new machines can be added later),
 > $ mkdir /home/USER/sync<br/>
 > $ cd /home/USER/sync<br/>
 > $ kaleido clone USER@MachineA:/home/USER/sync<br/>

 ### Synchronization

 * Changes on any machine will be propagated to other machines
 * Conflicts are resolved silently; manually fix them by editing the files or checking out one version (see executing any custom git command)

-* On Machine A:
+* On Machine A,
 > $ kaleido -b 0.0.0.0:50000 sync-forever &<br/>

-* On other machines:
+* On other machines,
 > $ kaleido -b MachineA:50000 sync-forever &<br/>

 ### Miscellaneous

 * To exclude some files,
   * Use .gitignore; or
   * List them in .kaleido-ignore at the root of the sync